SUMANTH567374/ShrimpBot/README.md

 ## 💡 Future Improvements

-- 🔄 Add feedback loops and evaluation metrics
 - 🚀 Use 4-bit or 8-bit quantized models to run larger LLMs locally
-- 🧠 Consider fine-tuning Flan-T5 on domain-specific data for better accuracy
 - 🖥️ Upgrade to 16–32 GB RAM + GPU to handle larger models efficiently